 Machine readable codes like 2D barcodes and address verification software have enabled many federal, state, and local government production facilities to now have the latest and greatest software that will control and manage all their jobs.
 A simple, secure web interface that offers web-based job approval can move responsibility from print operations back to the department or agency that created the communication — all without requiring a production employee to get involved.

 Technology has made many things easier, and the right workflow management tools will automate manual tasks and eliminate errors, while protecting your employees — which are your most valuable production assets at the moment.
 The right implementation will simplify your operational procedures so that you can survive some turnover, having less dependence on individual people.
-What do we need to do to improve or eliminate those non-value-added processes?
+The question to ask is: What do we need to do to improve or eliminate those non-value-added processes?

 Tying It All Together